‘General Hospital’ May Sweeps Spoilers: Ryan Returns To Port Charles As Ava, Laura, & Kevin Work Together

 The teasers hint that he may not be back in Port Charles yet, although fans have speculated that he is nearby and keeping an eye on Ava.
 If he’s not in Port Charles yet, he will be soon.

 Will Ava get that confrontation with Ryan that she so desperately wants?
-Unfortunately, the latest General Hospital spoilers don’t reveal a timeline for when this all plays out, other than it’ll transpire over the coming month.
-Teasers also don’t share anything specific past the tidbit that Ryan is alive and returns to Port Charles.
+Unfortunately, the latest General Hospital spoilers don’t reveal a timeline when this all plays out, other than the fact that it’ll transpire over the coming month.
+Teasers also don’t share anything specifics, past the tidbit that Ryan is alive and will return to Port Charles.

 Ryan gives Laura and Kevin the shock of their lives.
 Click to watch today's exciting, new #GH – RIGHT NOW: https://t.co/7VZUirJj9B